Slatnik

 Slatnik ([ˈslaːtnik]; Slatenegg) is a village in the Municipality of Ribnica in southern Slovenia.
-It lies just south of the town of Ribnica.
+It lies just north of the town of Ribnica.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

 A small chapel-shrine in the settlement is dedicated to the Virgin Mary and dates to the early 20th century.